Dr-Muh/AT-Extender/README.md

-# The original Project has been abandoned, links are not up to date
+# The original Project has been abandoned, I removed the Authors links from the readme
 # I provide no support or responsibility